Alexandra Dapolito Dunn

 Phone: 202-266-4935 | Email: email@example.com

 Eddie Ortiz is a Project Manager focusing on the Exchange Network and E-Enterprise for the Environment.
-Most recently, Eddie served as Manager of State Regulatory Affairs at the Edison Electric Institute (EEI), performing outreach to state and federal regulators and a variety of stakeholders on issues related to the electric utility industry.
+Most recently, he served as Manager of State Regulatory Affairs at the Edison Electric Institute (EEI), performing outreach to state and federal regulators and a variety of stakeholders on issues related to the electric utility industry.
 Prior to his regulatory role, Eddie served as EEI’s Manager of Member Relations, managing and supporting committees, awards programs, member services, database and reporting technologies, communications, events, and the association’s Board of Directors.
+Prior to entering the energy and environment arena, he gained corporate experience in the financial services, insurance and technical fields.

 Phone: 202-266-4931 | Email: firstname.lastname@example.org